 Winter squash are fun to grow and easy to store.
 There are dozens of varieties, from the traditional acorn, Hubbard, butternut and buttercup, to spaghetti, delicata and golden nugget.
 Pie pumpkins, too!
 As with other storage crops, some squash varieties store well and some don't, so choose accordingly.

 Squash can be grown in raised beds, but they should be allowed to ramble outside the boundaries of the bed.
-Another option is to train the vines on sturdy trellises.
+Another option is to train the vines on sturdy.
 Squash plants take up a lot of space, but they're not fussy about where they grow.
 You can usually plan on harvesting one or two good-sized squash from each plant.
-The usual recommendation is to put two to three plants (or seeds) in a little group, and space these "hills" about 3 feet apart.
+Plant two to three seedlings or seeds in a little mound together, and space these "hills" about 3 feet apart.

 Get the Dirt

 Stay up to date on new articles and advice.
 Please fill out the information below.